OmnisCorp/OmnisCorpWebsite/README.md

 ### People

-We are a tech company founded by user [ilkyaa](https://github.com/ilkyaa) and co-founded by user [GamingBurber](https://github.com/GamingBurber).
+We are a software company founded by user [ilkyaa](https://github.com/ilkyaa) and co-founded by user [GamingBurber](https://github.com/GamingBurber).

 ### Origins